-You can open the View Corridor Creation tool \checkmark the following ways:
+You can open the View Corridor Creation tool \forall the following ways:

-- Click the Viewshed tool ' and click the View Corridor Creation tool 4 in the Tool Options window . - Click Analysis > View Corridor Creation in the main menu.
+- Click Analysis > View Corridor Creation in the main menu.

 Create a view corridor

 To create a view corridor, do the following:

 - Click a point in the Viewport to create an observer point.
 This starts the View Corridor Creation tool , which dynamically displays the view corridor as you move. - 2.
 Drag the tool to set the point of interest. - 3.
 Click again to anchor the Point of Interest property in the view corridor.
 The view corridor is added to the Scene Editor and is automatically selected.
 You can directly adjust its properties, such as the Angle of View and View Distance parameters, in the Viewport using the handles or in the Inspector using input fields.